 Step 5: Embryo transfer

-- Embryos are placed into the woman's womb 3 - 5 days after egg retrieval and fertilization.
+- Embryos are placed into the woman's womb 3 to 5 days after egg retrieval and fertilization.

 - The procedure is done in the doctor's office while the woman is awake.
 The doctor inserts a thin tube (catheter) containing the embryos into the woman's vagina, through the cervix, and up into the womb.
 If an embryo sticks to (implants) in the lining of the womb and grows, pregnancy results.